george24601/notes/arch/domain.md

 At run time, use TenantContext to choose the extension, TC is initialized before the business logic, via interceptor

 metadata to support extension?

-### 58's Entity-Attribute-Value model
-common properties goes to table: SKU goes to JSON, less than 50 mil rows per db

-ext needs to be self-describing, ext key takes space

-get a separate properties service to manage metadata, may need another one for enum types, similar to SKU extension service, this is on top of category + subcategory + ext service